 Starting an online business is not enough.
-Understanding what drives revenue and profit will be the key to success
+Understanding the ecommerce kpis to track is vital to ensure the continued success.

 But how do you know what to track and what to ignore?
 Is it your gut feeling they should rely upon, or some unreliable hypothesis they should cling to?
 Whichever you choose, in the absence of data-driven decisions, the business cannot taste success.